Whether you use medications or take care of someone who does, it is important to be aware of guidelines for safe use.

-- Read warnings about any activities to avoid while on the medication, such as driving, drinking alcohol, eating certain foods, or smoking.
+- Read warnings about any activities to avoid while taking the medication, such as driving, drinking alcohol, eating certain foods, or smoking.

-- Store medications out of reach of children to prevent accidental ingestion.
+- Store medications out of reach from children to prevent accidental ingestion.

 - Communicate with your doctor or pharmacist if you miss a dose or experience any side effects.